 Proof of a COVID Vaccine (series of 2 if Pfizer or Moderna and 1 if Johnson and Johnson) and booster if initial vaccine is greater than 6 months old.
-If a student has a medical or religious waiver regarding obtaining the COVID vaccine, they must complete the DSC process for the appropriate waivers prior to starting the NURS 4500 course.
-(Email the nursing administrative assistant for waiver information.)
+If a student has a medical or religious waiver regarding obtaining the COVID vaccine, they must complete the DSC process for the appropriate waivers prior to beginning clinical (Email the nursing administrative assistant for waiver information.)